boylesoftware/x2node-rsparser/README.md

   In some databases, strictly speaking, there is no need for the `ORDER BY` clause, because it is one of the join side-effects that the rows are grouped by the id, but it is good to have the clause nonetheless to underscore the importance of it.
 Also, the result set can be ordered using other criteria as well as long as the rows for the same record are still grouped together.
 For example, if we wanted to sort the person records by last and first name, the clause would be `ORDER BY p.lname, p.fname, p.id`.
 The id is still needed for cases when the last and first names are identical for different records.

 * If the `scores` column contains `NULL`, it means that the person record does not have `scores` property and it is left unset.
-Note, that if it is `NULL`, only one row belong to the person record and in the next row the person id must change.
+Note, that if it is `NULL`, only one row belongs to the person record and in the next row the person id must change.

 * The array value column, which is the last column in the list, has a prefix, which takes to the next nesting level, but does not have a property name, because array elements do not have their own names.

 Similarly to an array, a map property is fetched the same way except that the map property column is used for the entry key.
-The value in the key column must be a string.
 For example, for a record type:

 ```javascript
 {